nordeim/The-Scent-gpt6/README.md

 ## 🧪 Scent Quiz

-The scent quiz is a unique feature that:
-- Asks users to select a **mood or need** (Relaxation, Energy, Focus, etc.)
+The scent quiz is a unique feature that helps users discover personalized product recommendations by selecting their **mood or need** (Relaxation, Energy, Focus, Sleep, Balance, etc.).

+- Quiz logic is implemented in `/controllers/QuizController.php` and `/views/quiz.php`.
+- Results are mapped to product recommendations.
+- Results can be emailed or stored for logged-in users.

 ---